Chapter 3: The Epiphany

 The interior features a lot of storage space.
 Prefab kitchen cabinets line the back wall, and more cabinets make up the night stands as well as the base for the platform bed.
 The headboard is just leftover oak flooring attached to the wall.

 The Epiphany is cozy—really cozy.
-The little wood stove can bring the temperature from 50 to 80 in a half hour.
+The little wood stove can bring the temperature from 50 to 80 in half an hour.
 It's kind of a fun place to live, and it teaches you how to get by with a lot less.
 Still, it's obviously not a long-term living solution...